wngaw/wngaw.github.io/_posts/2019-05-06-neural-networks.md

 ## Back Propagation

-After obtaining the prediction values through forward propagation, we then calculate the error term of the output layer and backpropagate this error terms backwards untill the second layer of the neural network.
+After obtaining the prediction values through forward propagation, we then calculate the error terms of the output layer and backpropagate this error terms backwards untill the second layer of the neural network.
 Backpropagation simply means the calculation of errors for each node in each of the previous layers.

 ![forward_propagation]({{ '/images/back_propagation.png' | relative_url }})
 <br />